The Next 40 Years (1960 – 2000)

 The new sanctuary and church buildings designed by Architect Harold Waggoner were recognized as among the finest in the country in new church architecture.
 When the North Carolina and South Carolina Synods decided to have a joint Bi-Annual Evangelism Conference in the early 1960’s, they chose St. Mark’s as the site for the conferences.
 St. Mark’s has hosted the Annual Carolinas Evangelism Conferences each year since they began in the new church.

 The growth of Charlotte’s population and increased urbanization brought an increased awareness of the tremendous social needs for the needy and helpless in our community, and St. Mark’s developed and supported many community programs to alleviate human suffering and need.
-One great unmet community need in the early 1970’s was for daycare for the most severely mentally retarded people in our community.
-St. Mark’s in cooperation with the Mecklenburg County Department of Social Services and the Mecklenburg Association for Retarded Children started a daycare center at St. Mark’s using two Sunday School rooms with a $25,000 grant from Mecklenburg County to provide daycare for severely retarded persons in 1973.
+One great unmet community need in the early 1970’s was for daycare for people with severe intellectual disabilities in our community.
+St. Mark’s in cooperation with the Mecklenburg County Department of Social Services and what is now called The Arc of Mecklenburg Country started a daycare center at St. Mark’s using two Sunday School rooms with a $25,000 grant from Mecklenburg County to provide daycare for persons with severe intellectual disabilities in 1973.
 This program grew so rapidly, that within a few years the need had vastly outstretched the available space at St. Mark’s; and St. Mark’s Center (as the program was named) moved into much larger new facilities on North Graham Street in the 1980’s.
 Since that time St. Mark’s Center has grown to serve the developmentally disabled populations of both Mecklenburg and Union Counties in a multi-campus operation.

 Other social ministry outreach programs of St. Mark’s include active participation in the Habitat for Humanity Program with St. Mark’s members working for a week teamed with another church in building a habitat house providing an affordable home for a needy family; the Room at the Inn Program, where homeless people spend the night during the winter at St. Mark’s, the Jeremiah Seven coalition of Myers Park area churches to meet community social needs, and volunteer and financial support for The Salvation Army, Crisis Assistance Ministry and many other local social support organizations.